Niel-Richards/bleeter/README.md

 # bleeter
  Micro blogging site

-Frontend is created with React
+Frontend is created with React.
-Backend is Node and Express
+Backend is Node and Express.

-The database used is SQLite3
+The database used is SQLite3.